 Ruby Cheat Sheets

-Ruby is an incredibly easy language to learn, but it’s still often necessary to look up something we’ve forgotten.
-Often this can be done by using Google or using any Ruby books we have on our shelves, but sometimes it’s handy to refer to a simpler set of notes, such as a “cheat sheet.”
-Quite a few Ruby developers have made cheat sheets for Ruby, and this post attempts to cover the most interesting ones.
+Ruby is an easy language to learn, but it's often necessary to look up something we've forgotten.
+A combination of Google plus any Ruby books we have on our shelves can help, but sometimes it's handy to refer to a simpler set of notes - such as a "cheat sheet."
+This post attempts to cover the most interesting ones.

-The idea for this initial list (Don’t worry, Rails will be covered later on) came from Scott Klarr’s own list.
+The idea for this initial list came from Scott Klarr's own list.
 Scott has been quite prolific lately in putting together lists of cheat sheets.
 Some of his lists are: Apache cheat sheets, MySQL cheat sheets, PHP cheat sheets, and JavaScript / AJAX cheat sheets.

 Ruby Cheatsheet (PDF and PNG)